Wheelchair rugby: Equipment

 Wheelchair rugby is played in a manual wheelchair.
 The rules include detailed specifications for the wheelchair.
 Players use custom-made sports wheelchairs that are specifically designed for wheelchair rugby.
 Key design features include a front bumper, designed to help strike and hold opposing wheelchairs, and wings, which are positioned in front of the main wheels to make the wheelchair more difficult to stop and hold.
 All wheelchairs must be equipped with spoke protectors, to prevent damage to the wheels, and an anti-tip device at the back.

 New players and players in developing countries sometimes play in wheelchairs that have been adapted for wheelchair rugby by the addition of temporary bumpers and wings.

 Wheelchair rugby uses a regulation volleyball typically of a 'soft-touch' design, with a slightly textured surface to provide a better grip.
 The balls are normally over-inflated compared to volleyball, to provide a better bounce.
-The official ball of the sport from 2013–2016 is the Molten soft-touch volleyball, model number WR58X.
+The official ball of the sport from 2013 to 2016 is the Molten soft-touch volleyball, model number WR58X.

 Players use a variety of other personal equipment, such as gloves and applied adhesives to assist with ball handling due to their usually impaired gripping ability, and various forms of strapping to maintain a good seating position.